asdtha/asdtha/README.md

 <b>
 - I'll study the Certified Tech Developer Specialization in Backend Development at <a href="https://www.digitalhouse.com/ar/acciones/certified-tech-developer">Digital House<a> in 2022 <br>
+- Im always trying to improve my skills in software development, especially in Java which is what I want to specialize in and work on.
+I also like everything related to development infrastructure and cloud computing, so I try to learn as much as I can in this field as well.
 - When I'm not programming, I'm probably cycling, hanging out with my friends, watching a movie or reading.

 ---

 <!-- Connect with me -->